 However, the legislation stopped short of allowing fully digital Wills.
 This means that in Ontario, your Last Will & Testament still needs to be printed out and signed with ink.

 A Millennial’s view on going digital

-I was a law clerk for over a decade, and I killed a lot of trees.
-Law Clerks focus on gathering evidence and creating books of documents to support a client’s case.
-This meant printing, copying and printing some more paper for the dozens of cases I had going on at one time.
+I was a law clerk for over a decade, and in that time, I killed a lot of trees.
+Law clerks focus on gathering evidence and creating books of documents to support a client’s case.
+This meant printing, copying, and printing some more paper for the dozens of cases I had going on at one time.

 Whether they go to a lawyer’s office or use an online service, they still must sign their Will using a pen and have it witnessed by 2 people.
 This is called a wet copy.

 Now, I am all for saving trees.
-However, even as a typical Millennial with my desire to preserve the environment and take advantage of the digital age we live in, I remain in support of Wills and POAs being signed by a person with. a. pen.
+However, even as a typical Millennial with my desire to preserve the environment and take advantage of the digital age we live in, I remain in support of Wills and POAs being signed by a person.
+With.
+A. Pen.